magodo/magodo.github.io-old/_posts/2016-02-14-basic-object-oriented-programming.md

 NOTE:

 1. These two constructors can coexist peacefully in the same class due to function overloading.
-In fact, you can define as many constructors as you want, so long as each has a unique __signature__ (number and type of parameters).
+In fact, you can define as many constructors as you want, so long as each has a unique __signature__ (number and type of parameters, return type).
 2. We can give each parameter a __default__ value at _parameter list_ in method definition

 ### Method to use constructor